 With its quirky characters, vibrant visuals, and timeless platform mechanics, Rayman deserves it’s place in the best Atari Jaguar games.

-The Jaguar received many Amiga conversions, but this is one of the best Amiga games to be brought to the Jag.
+The Jaguar received many Amiga conversions but were even more conversions of classic Amiga games going to be enough to help change its fortunes?

 Developed by Digital Illusions and released in 1995, Pinball Fantasies brought the high-energy, ball-flipping action of arcade pinball machines right into your living room (minus the sticky floors and questionable carpet patterns).

 In Pinball Fantasies, you are presented with four distinct pinball tables, each with its own unique theme and design.
 The tables include Party Land, a carnival-themed table; Speed Devils, a high-speed racing table; Billion Dollar Gameshow, inspired by television game shows; and Stones ‘N Bones, a haunted house-themed table.

 Pinball Fantasies delivers realistic ball physics and detailed graphics that contribute to an authentic pinball experience all whilst topping that high score your friend just racked up!

 The Atari Jaguar really was not the success that Atari had hoped for and ultimately was the reason Atari left the home console market, but as you can see from the best Atari Jaguar games above, it did genuinely have some decent games, albeit many were slightly enhanced ports of 16-bit home computer games such as Syndicate and Cannon Fodder.

 But when the Jaguar was good, it was very good, Alien vs. Predator and Rayman showed that competing with the PlayStation was a possibility in certain situations.

 But the writing was on the wall for the Atari Jaguar, and when the Jaguar CD was announced looking like a toilet lid plonked on top of the Jaguar, perhaps the writing was already on the wall!